Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Zeolite and the Equine Gut – What Veterinary Research and Practice Jointly Confirm (4/5)

-Anyone who owns horses knows this feeling: you observe your animal, sense that something is wrong, try something natural – and it helps.
+Anyone who owns horses knows this feeling: You observe your animal, sense that something isn't right, try something natural – and it helps.
 Not because you can prove it.
 But because you pay attention.

-Zeolite is one such remedy for many horse owners.
-It comes from the earth, has been forming for millions of years, and it feels right to give it to an animal that itself comes from nature.
+Zeolite is such a remedy for many horse owners.
+It comes from the earth, it has formed over millions of years, and it feels right to give it to an animal that itself comes from nature.
 This approach needs no justification.

 But it's good to know: What we observe in practice is reflected in what animal research has now documented.
 Not as proof that we were right.
 But as an invitation to look even more closely.

-This article summarizes what studies on animals – calves, piglets, poultry, lambs – have shown about the effect of clinoptilolite zeolite in the gut.
+This article summarizes what studies on animals – calves, piglets, poultry, lambs – have shown about the effect of clinoptilolite zeolite in the intestine.
 Direct horse studies are still rare.
 But animals share the basics of the digestive tract.
-And what became visible in these studies is remarkable.
+And what has become visible in these studies is remarkable.

 What happens in the gut – the mechanism

 Clinoptilolite is a natural volcanic mineral with a porous lattice structure.
-These pores range from 3 to 8 angstroms in size – tiny, but precise.
-They act like a molecular sieve: certain substances fit in and are retained, while others pass through unhindered.
+These pores have a size of 3 to 8 angstroms – tiny, yet precise.
+They act like a molecular sieve: Certain substances fit in and are retained, while others pass through unhindered.

-In the gut, this specifically means: Zeolite binds ammonium ions, excess acids, mycotoxins, and certain heavy metal ions before they can pass through the intestinal wall.
+In the intestine, this specifically means: Zeolite binds ammonium ions, excess acids, mycotoxins, and certain heavy metal ions before they can pass through the intestinal wall.
 The mineral itself is not absorbed.
-It passes through the gut – and takes with it what shouldn't be there.
+It passes through the intestine – and takes with it what shouldn't be there.

 What animal studies have shown

 The following studies were all conducted on animals.
-This is important for us to state: We do not transfer human studies to horses.
-The animals studied – calves, piglets, chickens, lambs – share fundamental gut physiology with horses: mucous membrane structure, microbiome mechanisms, toxin resorption.
+It is important to us to state: We do not transfer human studies to horses.
+The animals studied – calves, piglets, chickens, lambs – share the fundamental intestinal physiology with horses: mucous membrane structure, microbiome mechanisms, toxin absorption.
 The transfer is plausible.
 It is not proof.

 Cerbu et al. (2020) · Calves · peer-reviewed

 80 calves with diarrhea.
 One group received an additional 2% clinoptilolite in their feed.
-After 8 days, stool consistency had significantly improved, and the frequency of diarrhea decreased considerably.
+After 8 days, fecal consistency had significantly improved, and the frequency of diarrhea decreased considerably.
 Body weight remained more stable than in the control group.
-The authors also documented an improvement in intestinal mucosa histology.
+The authors also documented an improvement in intestinal mucosal histology.

 Note: DOI: 10.3390/ani10122284